sbstjn/68Keys.io/content/_index.md

 ### License

-This guide is published using the [BY-NC-SA Creative Commons][8] license and you can use all information and resources free of charge!
-I would love to hear your [feedback on twitter][9].
-Just send me a message and attach a photo of your keyboard.
+This guide is published using the [BY-NC-SA Creative Commons][8] license and you can use all information and resources free of charge.
+However, I would love to hear your [feedback on twitter][9]!

 All sources are available on [GitHub][10], please submit a [Pull Request][11] or file an [Issue][12] if you notice something strange on these pages.

-### Thank You
+### Thank You!

-All this could not exist without the great resources about mechanical keyboards already available online.
+All this content would not exist without the great resources about mechanical keyboards already available online.
 Most noteable the [Keyboard Layout Editor][13], [Keyboard Case Builder][14], [Gerber files for the PCB][15], [TMK firmware][16], and many more.

-A huge applause goes to [Hauke][17] for hooking me up with mechanical keyboards, my colleagues at the office that suffer from the noise, and [Julia][18] for all the awesome photos.
+A huge applause goes to [Hauke][17] for hooking me up with mechanical keyboards, my colleagues at the office that suffer from the clicky noise, and [Julia][18] for all the awesome photos.
 You guys are the best! 😘

 [1]: /
 [2]: /guide/board/